fde/shuttle-scheduling/README.md

 Instead you can set up how often the **RunScheduleCommand** is sent to a particular endpoint.
 In this case it may be the same endpoint that processes the **PrintInvoicesCommand**.
 It is, therefore, quite conceivable that an endpoint may receive a number of **RunScheduleCommand** requests, each with a different *Name*.
 The handler for this command on the endpoint could use a ```switch``` statement to then do a ```bus.SendLocal``` to send the relevant ***actual*** command to be processed.

 So by adding this layer of indirection we can have enterprise-grade scheduling that is not at all intrusive and leverages existing functionality.

+## Fde's fork notes

+Original version uses the SQL database for metadata and schedulling plan storage.
+It doesn't fit the case when queue provider is MSMQ and queue infrastructure doesn't have SQL Server at all.
+As a workaround it's uses json file in app folder.

+The modification assume to work in lab environment.
+It does NOT support multiple workers and configuration file system cache.